Single-mode lasing based on PT-breaking of two-dimensional photonic higher-order topological insulator

 Above threshold, the gain saturation in Eq.~\eqref{gainsat} must be accounted for.
-Fig.~\ref{fig:eigenvect_dyn}(b) shows time-domain simulations for the total intensity $I_{\mathrm{tot}}$ at pump strength $\Gamma = 0.012$, above the lasing threshold.
-The initial complex amplitude on each site $n$ is set to $\psi_n(t=0) = (\alpha_n + i \beta_n)f_0$, where $\alpha_n$ and $\beta_n$ are drawn independently from the standard normal distribution and $f_0$ is an overall scale factor.
-The three curves in Fig.~\ref{fig:eigenvect_dyn}(b) correspond to different choices of $f_0$; they all converge to the same value of $I_{\mathrm{tot}}$ at large times, indicating that the system operates as a stable single-mode laser.
-The steady state intensity profile is shown in Fig.~\ref{fig:eigenvect_dyn}(c).
-Comparing this to Fig.~\ref{fig:spect_latt}(c), we conclude that the laser mode is a superposition of the $\mathcal{P}'$-symmetric and $\mathcal{P}'$-antisymmetric modes of branch II.
-We verified numerically that the steady-state field distribution is an equal-amplitude linear superposition of the two degenerate corner states shown in Fig.~\ref{fig:spect_latt}(c).
+Fig.~\ref{fig:eigenvect_dyn}(b) shows time-domain simulations for the total intensity $I_{\mathrm{tot}}$ at pump strength $\Gamma = 0.012$.
+The initial complex amplitude on each site $n$ is set to $\psi_n(t=0) = (\alpha_n + i \beta_n)f_0$, where $\alpha_n$ and $\beta_n$ are drawn independently from the standard normal distribution and $f_0$ is an overall scale factor for the initial state.
+The three curves in Fig.~\ref{fig:eigenvect_dyn}(b) corresponding to different $f_0$ all converge to the same $I_{\mathrm{tot}}$ at large times, indicating that the system operates as a stable single-mode laser.
+Fig.~\ref{fig:eigenvect_dyn}(c) shows the steady state intensity profile.
+Comparing this to Fig.~\ref{fig:spect_latt}, we see that the laser mode is a superposition of the $\mathcal{P}'$-symmetric and $\mathcal{P}'$-antisymmetric modes of branch II.
+We verified numerically that the steady-state field distribution is indeed an equal-amplitude linear superposition of the two corner states in Fig.~\ref{fig:spect_latt}(c).

-Fig.~\ref{fig:eigenvect_dyn}(d) shows the laser's ``input-output'' curve of total intensity versus pump strength $\Gamma$, obtained by time domain simulations.
-The state is initialized with $f_0 = 0.01$, and the total intensity is averaged over a time window $t \in [9000, 10000]$, after transient oscillations have died away.
-The lasing is single-mode up to about 2.4 times threshold ($\Gamma \approx 0.022$); thereafter, the input-output curve develops a kink corresponding to the onset of multimode lasing.
+Fig.~\ref{fig:eigenvect_dyn}(d) shows the input-output curve (i.e., time-averaged total intensity versus pump strength $\Gamma$), obtained by time domain simulations.
+The laser is single-mode up to about 2.4 times threshold ($\Gamma \approx 0.022$); the subsequent kink in the curve corresponding to the onset of multimode lasing.
+For these calculations, we take $f_0 = 0.01$ for the initial conditions and average $I_{\mathrm{tot}}$ over a time window $t \in [9000, 10000]$ (after transient oscillations have died away); we also verified that the resulting intensity curve is independent of $f_0$.
 Fig.~\ref{fig:eigenvect_dyn}(e) shows the complicated oscillations of $I_{\mathrm{tot}}$ in this regime.
-Fig.~\ref{fig:eigenvect_dyn}(f) shows the intensity profile at a typical instant, revealing that the extra laser modes arise from bulk states.
-The corner state mode can still be clearly seen, but most of the output power is emitted from the more numerous bulk sites.
+Fig.~\ref{fig:eigenvect_dyn}(f) shows the intensity profile at a typical instant, confirming that the extra laser modes arise from bulk states; although the corner modes are visible, most of the output power is emitted from the more numerous bulk sites.
+The threshold and dynamic range of the single-mode lasing regime depends on $\delta$ and the system size, as discussed in the Supplemental Materials \cite{SM}.